Data-Alchemy/Snowflake_Build/README.md

 - [Build_Permissions_Object.sql](src\initial_setup_queries\Build_Permissions_Object.sql) Creates Admin Database and objects to manage permissions in Snowflake.
 Follows Linux permission naming convention (RWX)

+For documentation purposes I have included a documentation template that can be used to track interdependencies.

 ## Environment Information
 Snowflake Org: